braker1nine/KitUI/README.md

 # Reactivity
-Many of `KitUI`s modifiers use `ReactiveSwift` to enable dynamic streams of values to be passed into them
+Many of `KitUI`s modifiers use `ReactiveSwift` to enable dynamic streams of values to be passed into them.
+I'm investigating using `AsyncStreams` a bit more.
+But a lot of `KitUI` is still powered by `ReactiveCocoa` under the hood

-# Animation